a36bor/bunar/_posts/2022-04-25-what-is-teleological-ethics.md

 title:  "What is Teleological Ethics?"
 date:   2022-04-25
 image:  images/2022/what-is-teleological-ethics.jpg
 description: Teleological ethics is a type of ethical theory which focuses on the consequences of actions as opposed to their intentions.
-In other words, it’s an ethical system which judges the morality of a given action based on its effects rather than its motivation.
 ---